TL;DR

 Statistic family B — π-mass (random-walk mass on Farms vs Regions)

 TEA/TNA focus on turnover. π-mass focuses on where flow concentrates.
-Construct a (lazy) random walk on the directed graph snapshot:
+One simple choice is a lazy random walk on the directed graph snapshot:

 Interpretation (hybrid network quality).
-If contraction is too aggressive, mass can collapse onto region supernodes (πR≈1), washing out focal structure; if the focal subgraph becomes too isolated, πF≈1 and the outside context is effectively gone.
+Once the walk definition and state space have been fixed, πF(t) and πR(t) summarize whether long-run flow sits mainly in focal farms or in external region supernodes.
+If contraction is too aggressive, mass can collapse onto region supernodes (πR≈1), washing out focal structure; if the focal subgraph becomes too isolated, πF≈1 and the outside context is almost gone.
 A “reasonable” hybrid representation tends to keep a meaningful split across time, reflecting both local circulation and external pressure.

 Generic interpretation.
 Stationary mass is a flow-centrality concept (PageRank is the canonical example).[7]
 It is useful for prioritizing nodes for monitoring, intervention, caching, or auditing when you believe the system behaves like repeated movement on edges.
-For background on random walks and mixing, see Lovász and Levin–Peres–Wilmer.[8][9]
+For background on random walks, PageRank, and mixing, see Page et al., Lovász, Langville–Meyer, and Levin–Peres–Wilmer.[8][9][14]

 Statistic family C — magnetic Laplacian spectra (direction-sensitive fingerprints)